keyz182/PointlessSurgeries/README.md

 - A Tablet - Who doesn't want to endlessly doomscroll and end up with acute smooth-brain?
 - Polyfillet - An amazing compound capable of smoothing out the wrinkliest of brains.
 Applied via surgery.
 - Super Cucumber - What more is there to say.
+- Trepanning - high chance to kill the pawn.
+Low chance to heal a permanent injury
+- Administer Onion - why do I smell like onions now?
+- Balance the humours - eww, leeches.
+- "Vaccine" - it's got microchips in it
+- Home Remedy - Yayo, Beer, and Herbal Medicine, all in one
 - And more...

 ## ToDo